 There is a growing number of our customers that have made the move in order to realize the benefits inherent with on demand, utility-based cloud as well as AWS maturity and breadth of services.
 For additional insight, listen to customer experience and resulting operational gains at Integer Holdings Corp (NYSE: ITGR) cited during excerpts of a recent session, “Migrating Oracle Applications to AWS Cloud”.

-Of course, licensees must comply with the agreed upon terms and conditions of their current Oracle license and support agreements and related published policies.
+Of course, licensees must comply with the agreed upon terms and conditions of their current Oracle license and support agreements.
 This requirement is universal for all software vendors, whether legacy or SaaS subscription based.
 Licensing grants the end customer certain rights, such as use and distribution, in exchange for vendor obligations relative to the software.

 As legally binding, these agreements can be complex and the obligations and compliance risk must be managed as is the case with any type of contract.
 However, whether legacy software is deployed in a cloud environment or in your on-premise data center, you are responsible to understand the requirements and ensure that your applications are deployed according to the specifications agreed upon with the vendor.

 In early 2017, Oracle issued a policy statement defining how to license Oracle products when used with Amazon and Microsoft cloud services, designated by Oracle as Authorized Cloud Environments.
+Keep in mind that the policy statement may not even apply to you, depending on your license contract.
 Planning is vital to assess the impact of the policy for the contemplated cloud environment.
 Cost benefits can be gained by leveraging a move to the cloud but the effects on license should be calculated and compared fully.
 A lift-and-shift migration will not, in itself, drive the ROI.
 Invariably, there are other factors that support the economics and also align to ‘big picture’ strategy and initiatives of the organization.

 There have been many false misconceptions and misinformation, often sourced from various vendors that have motivation to plant a seed of doubt.
 No need for panic or consternation.
 We’ve all seen this movie before throughout the course of computing history.
 After all, customers grappled with similar questions and confusion in the past when faced with paradigm shifts and emerging options such as shared facility hosting and virtualization.